 “Most people can guess just one breed present in a mixed-breed dog less than 25 percent of the time.”-Veterinary geneticist Angela Hughes, D.V.M., Ph.D.

-Like 23andMe, many dog DNA tests provide insight on potentially inherited health risks.
+Like 23andMe, many canine DNA tests provide insight on potentially inherited health risks.
 For some tests, this is included in the base price; for others, it’s an optional add-on.
 Embark takes this to another level, providing details that rival human counterparts.

 Like human DNA tests, there is always a margin for error in the estimates they provide, especially for health-related markers.
-However, the recent nature of dog evolution has made tracking their ancestry much more reliable than that of humans.
-For most breeds that aren’t thoroughly exotic, their genetic nature can be reliably uncovered.
+However, the recent nature of dog breed evolution has made tracking their ancestry much more reliable than that of humans.
+For most dog breeds that aren’t thoroughly exotic, their genetic nature can be reliably uncovered.

-Many of these tests are primarily based and focused on American breeds.
+Many of these canine DNA tests are primarily based and focused on American breeds.
 Rare breeds and dogs from other countries may not be included in their databases.
 If you’re the lucky guardian of a suspected rare breed or international companion, Wisdom Panel may be your best bet to uncover the full nature of your friend.

 The only comparable metric between tests is the size of their breed database; this is primarily relevant if you suspect your dog may have a rare or international ancestry.
 Each test is quite different, with specific goals, options, and strengths.
-Therefore they’re not listed in any particular order, choose the best one for you and your dog.
+Therefore, they’re not listed in any particular order, choose the best one for you and your dog.

 All of these tests take a few weeks to a few months to receive and process.
 Most will arrive within six weeks, but they all abide by the processing times listed on their respective websites.